Who is Enhanced Recovery Company (ERC)?

 Nothing good can come from contacting a collection agency like ERC.
-And making payments on the collection account will reset the clock.
+And making payments on the debt will reset the clock.
 So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with ERC is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Enhanced Recovery Company (ERC) for millions of clients nationwide.
+The best way to deal with ERC is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Enhanced Recovery Company (ERC) for millions of clients nationwide.

 Will Enhanced Recovery Company (ERC) sue me or garnish my wages?

 It’s possible, but you have nothing to worry about if you work with a law firm like Lexington Law.
-They will help you dispute the collection account with the credit bureaus and possibly get it removed from your credit report.
+They will help you dispute the Enhanced Recovery Company debt with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Enhanced Recovery Company (ERC) again.